-A plan may not be implemented unless approved by administrative order of the Court of Appeals.
-The plan shall terminate two years after the date of the administrative order unless the Court terminates it earlier or modifies or extends it by a subsequent administrative order.
+A plan may not be implemented unless approved by administrative order of the Chief Judge of the Court of Appeals.
+The plan shall terminate two years after the date of the administrative order unless the Chief Judge terminates it earlier or modifies or extends it by a subsequent administrative order.